"It's The 'Bill Clinton' Of Cities": Traveling Bankers Stunned By San Fran's Squalor - California Political Review

 “It’s The ‘Bill Clinton’ Of Cities”: Traveling Bankers Stunned By San Francisco’s Squalor

-by Tyler Durden, ZeroHedge, 1/15/20
+by Tyler Durden, ZeroHedge,?
+1/15/20?

 All of those bankers who flocked to San Francisco this past week for the JP Morgan Health Care Conference were met with an unexpected – and wildly unappreciated – surprise.